M-10000: Design

-The M-10000 was a three-car trainset, with a combined power/baggage/railway post office car and two trailing passenger coaches.
-The power car measured 71 ft 9 in long, followed by coaches measuring 58 ft and 71 ft.
+The M-10000 was a three-car trainset, with two passenger coaches and a combined power, baggage, and railway post office car.
+The power car measured 71 ft 9 in long, followed by coaches measuring 71 ft and 58 ft.
 Including the space between cars, the trainset had a total length of 204 ft 5 in, with a width of 9 ft 3 in and a height of 11 ft 11.5 in at the cab; the coaches were 1 ft shorter.
 The trainset was articulated using shared Jacobs bogies to reduce weight, making the train operate as one integrated unit rather than as a separable locomotive and cars.
 The integrated-body-and-frame construction using aluminum reduced the required structural weight to a fraction of that for conventional body-on-frame railcars, and the trainset's total weight of 85 t was about the same as a single passenger coach of the time.

 The power car featured an elevated "turret cab" behind a nose featuring a large vertically-divided air intake grille formed by parabolic arches.
 On the roof of the cab were a headlamp and a vertical marker light.
-The train was powered by a single 600 hp spark-ignited distillate-burning engine built by the General Motors subsidiary Winton Engine Corporation driving a generator that powered two traction motors on the leading truck of the power car.
+The train was powered by a single 600 hp spark-ignited distillate-burning engine, built by the General Motors subsidiary Winton Engine Corporation, driving a generator that powered two traction motors on the leading truck of the power car.
 The two passenger coaches each had a capacity of 60 people; the last coach also included a small galley at the rear end to prepare meals that were served at passengers' seats.
-Original livery consisted of Armour Yellow sides with a Leaf Brown nose, roof, rear, and lower panels, with red striping separating the two main colors.
-The nose was subsequently painted Armour Yellow consistent with other early Union Pacific streamliners.
+Original livery consisted of Armour Yellow sides with a Leaf Brown nose, roof, rear, and lower panels, and red striping to separate the two main colors.
+The nose was subsequently painted Armour Yellow, consistent with other early Union Pacific streamliners.